Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

 “No the secret is . . .” he said, leaning closer, “I know you won’t kill me.”
 He smiled wickedly.
 “And oh yes—this suit can still fly!”

 The resulting pulse of oppositely-polarized magnetism sent Ravenkroft hurtling away from her, catapulting him off of her and shunting him through the air like an invisible hand whisking him away.
 He managed to right himself and come flying back after her—though at a reduced speed, due to his lacking the boot Repulsivators—as Dizzy headed back toward the ground and landed, the electrogravitic pulse from the Repulsivators cracking the pavement as she landed on it.
 A moment later, Ravenkroft crashed to the ground in front of her.
 Sparks flew from the pincers on his tentacles and as they caught the force of his impact with the pavement.

 Dizzy ran up to where he lay, before he could right himself, and quickly gave him a mighty kick to the flexible abdominal section of his Exosuit.
 He cried out and the tentacles pushed him upright and dropped him onto his feet.
 He whirled around and threw a robotically-enhanced punch at Dizzy’s chest, and his gauntleted fist smashed through the protective glass casing of the Zero-Point Reactor there.
 Blue-white and yellow sparks flew from the coils surrounding it as Dizzy stumbled backward and hit the wall of the alleyway back-first.

 “Gods-dammit man!” she cried, looking down at her chest, her eyes agog.
 “Are you out of your frakking mind?
 You’ll blow both of us up and half the city with us if you crack that thing!”

-“I should think,” he said as he approached her, “that the answer to your first query should be rather obvious!”
+“I should think,” he said as he approached her, “that the answer to your that query should be rather obvious!”

 “Well, yeah, kinda,” she admitted with a shrug.